Types of price charts

 Using candlestick charts to analyze prices

-As mentioned before, candlestick charts are one of the most common types of price charts that are used by most traders to conduct price studies and technical analysis.
+As mentioned before, candlestick charts are one of the most common types of price charts that traders use for conducting price studies and technical analysis.

-To clarify the details of this type of price chart and how to work with it, pay attention to the image below.
-A candlestick consists of three parts: the body, the lower and the upper shadows.
-In general, we have two types of bullish and bearish candles, which often display bullish candles in blue or green and bearish candles in red.
+To clarify the details of this type of chart and how to work with it, pay attention to the image below.
+A candlestick consists of three parts: the body, the lower shadow, and the upper shadow.
+In general, we have two types of candles: bullish and bearish.
+Bullish candles are often displayed in blue or green, while bearish candles typically appear in red.

-As you can see, in the bullish candle, the opening price is lower than the closing price, which is the opposite in the bearish candle.
-The upper and lower shadows, respectively, represent the highest and lowest price during the formation of this candle.
-Since this type of price chart includes many details of price movements that most traders are looking for, it is considered one of the most widely used charts in the forex market.
+In a bullish candle, the opening price is lower than the closing price, and the opposite is true for a bearish candle.
+The upper and lower shadows represent the highest and lowest prices reached during the formation of the candle.
+Because candlestick charts reveal many intricate details of price movements, they remain one of the most widely used tools in the forex market.

 How to interpret moving averages?